How to get tickets to Taylor Swift’s UK Eras Tour concerts

 Tickets for singer’s 13 UK stops will have a staggered release to help prevent ticketing system from crashing

-To all the Swifties hoping to secure tickets to one of Taylor Swift’s upcoming UK shows, this one is for you.

-Although the “Anti-Hero” singer isn’t due to kick off the UK and European leg of her Eras Tour until May 2024, tickets for her 13 UK dates are going on sale this month.
+Although Taylor Swift isn’t due to kick off the UK and European leg of her Eras Tour until May 2024, tickets for her 13 UK dates are going on sale this month.

+Fans were left furious this week after presale tickets for her ongoing world tour appeared on secondary ticketing sites for thousands of pounds within minutes.

+Sites selling tickets crashed, with nearly 40,000 people joining the online queue on when the presale for the US pop star’s London and Edinburgh shows began at 11am.
+Early access was granted to fans who had pre-ordered Swift’s album Midnights.

 So, in order to set you up for success, The Independent has created a guide to help you land a coveted ticket.